apache/hadoop/hadoop-hdds/docs/content/beyond/DockerCheatSheet.md

 docker-compose up -d
 ```

 The data of the container is ephemeral and deleted together with the docker volumes.
-To force the deletion of existing data you can always delete all the temporary data:

 ```bash
 docker-compose down
 ```